- Written by Dr.Mehmet Demircioglu

 Examination matters more than a quick photo estimate.
 Donor strength, recipient area miniaturization, hair caliber, hair loss speed, age, family history, and expectations all need assessment.

 Graft planning is also central.
-Graft-number calculation should come from anatomy and strategy, not from sales pressure.
+Graft number calculation needs to come from anatomy and strategy, not from sales pressure.

 A surgeon can reduce avoidable risk with controlled angle work, appropriate density, gentle tissue handling, and a plan that respects existing native hair.
 Refusing surgery can also be the right decision when the timing is wrong.